onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 Overview
 ^^^^^^^^^^^^^^^^

-The document includes three charters to help the VNF providers to use the VNF model design tools and understand the VNF package structure and VNF TOSCA templates.
+The document includes three charters to help the VNF or PNF providers to use the VNF or PNF model design tools and understand the VNF or PNF package structure and VNF or PNF TOSCA templates.

-In the ONAP, VNF Package and VNFD template can be designed by manually or via model designer tools.
-VNF model designer tools can provide the GUI and CLI tools for the VNF provider to develop the VNF Package and VNFD template.
+In the ONAP, VNF or PNF Package and VNFD or PNFD template can be designed by manually or via model designer tools.
+VNF or PNF model designer tools can provide the GUI and CLI tools for the VNF or PNF provider to develop the VNF or PNF Package and VNFD or PNFD template.

-The VNF package structure is align to the NFV TOSCA protocol, and supports CSAR
+The VNF or PNF package structure is align to the NFV TOSCA protocol, and supports CSAR

-The VNFD and VNF package are all align to the NFV TOSCA protocol, which supports multiple TOSCA template yaml files, and also supports self-defined node or other extensions.
+The VNFD or PNFD and VNF or PNF package are all align to the NFV TOSCA protocol, which supports multiple TOSCA template yaml files, and also supports self-defined node or other extensions.

 VNF or PNF CSAR Package
 ^^^^^^^^^^^^^^^^^^^^^^